352.Infanterie-Division

 Oberst Ernst Goth,Commander, 916.Inf Reg

 The 916.Grenadier-Regiment saw action on D-Day opposing the 1st and 29th U.S. Divisions at Omaha Beach.
 The 352nd fought for several hours, inflicting many casualties, before being overwhelmed and overrun.
-The 916th retreated on the morning of 7 June after Regiment Commander Oberst Ernst Goth couldn’t hold the positions that they had just taken back on the previous night.
-The rest of the Division saw heavy fighting in the bocage (hedgerow) country while defending the area around St. Lô.
+Oberst Ernst Goth was the ranking German commander opposing the Omaha Beach landings.
+He personally led several counterattacks to regain lost ground in the initial days of the invasion.
+The 916th retreated on the morning of 07 June after Regiment Commander Oberst Ernst Goth couldn’t hold the positions that they had just taken back on the previous night.
+The rest of the Division saw heavy fighting in the bocage (hedgerow) country while falling back to and defending the area around St. Lô on 08 June.

-According to wartime documents, the losses suffered by the Division on 6 June were 200 killed, 500 wounded and 500 missing.
-The Division retreated to and remained in the area southeast of Isigny.
+According to wartime documents, the losses suffered by the Division on 06 June were 200 killed, 500 wounded and 500 missing.
+Part of the Division retreated to and remained in the area southeast of Isigny, while a majority fell back towards St. Lô.

 Because of constant fighting, most of the Division wasn’t able to eat or sleep until 10 June.
 A total absence of motorized transport meant that all movement was by foot or bicycle.
 By the time the Allies had put armor on the beaches and started their advance, there wasn’t much the 352nd could do to stop it.
 By this time, most of the fighting ability of the Division was either killed or captured.
 A few isolated units continued to fight, or were absorbed into other neighboring units.